pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 # Conclusion

 This article was pretty long.
 And I am sure that many things are still unclear.
-Nevertheless, I hope that you find it useful.
+Nevertheless, I hope you find it useful.
 Do not hesitate to read the code if you want to see all the details and if you have any question you can ask them in the comment section below.

 To finish this article and to be sure we have not done all of this for nothing I have measured the time it takes to compute the Voronoi diagram for different numbers of sites on my (cheap) laptop: